 My wife Emma, who grew up in the UK, would leave out mince pies and sherry for Father Christmas.
 In hindsight, this sounds even more fun, and might be one of the best Christmas Eve ideas for adults!

-17. One Mexican Christmas Eve tradition that is increasingly found north of the border is Posadas.
-The events begin nine days before Christmas, and culminate on the 24th of December.
+22. One Mexican Christmas Eve tradition that is increasingly found north of the border is Posadas.
+The Christmas events begin nine days before the holiday, and culminate on the 24th of December.

 Posadas are tied to the story of Mary and Joseph seeking a room when the arrival of baby Jesus was imminent.